BrianGladman/complex_oblate_swf/readme.txt

   minimum number of accurate digits desired for the radial spheroidal functions of the second kind.
 The value of minacc controls which methods are used to calculate the radial functions.
-Minacc is set equal to 8 for 64 bit arithmetic.
+Minacc is set equal to 8 for double precision.
 It is recommended that this not be changed.
-For 128 arithmetic minacc is set equal to 15 digits for values of ci up to 20.
+For quadruple precision minacc is set equal to 15 digits for values of ci up to 20.
 This should provide 15 or more digits of accuracy here.
 For ci > 20, minacc is set equal to 8 digits.
 Minacc can be increased in this case but higher accuracy might not always